 Fig. Jimmy’s mirror in the wall, 2000.
 Photo by Author.

-On a wall by an arched passageway that led to the back of the property on the left side of the front of the house, a small, immured mirror blinked.
-Jill told me that Jimmy, always a sharp dresser and meticulous about appearing “impeccable,” would peer into it to check his looks before joining his visitors in the garden.
-The never-realized plans, or Baldwin’s deathbed wish to transform the whole property into a retreat for African Diaspora writers made a lot of sense as I kept wandering around.
+As we passed a small mirror affixed to the wall of an arched passageway leading to the back of the property, Jill explained that Jimmy, always a sharp dresser and meticulous about appearing “impeccable,” would peer into it to check his looks before joining his visitors in the garden.
+The more I wandered, the more sense I made of Baldwin’s deathbed wish to transform the whole property into a retreat for African Diaspora writers.
 Despite the many loud parties, arguments, and even fights that it once witnessed, the peaceful and nurturing energy of the house and its surroundings were palpable, and the main building and adjoining structures were certainly spacious enough to accommodate at least a dozen guests in separate bedrooms.

-The
+I lingered here, in front of the writer’s study at the back of the house on the ground floor (I could not look inside as this space had rented out at the time), where Georges Braque had once had his atelier, and where Baldwin had his writing studio, or “torture chamber,” as he called it in a letter to David dated March 8, 1975.
+This letter, full of details about James’s daily labors, also talks about “sweating out” The Devil Finds Work (1976), and about him being “scared shitless” about finishing it, though he was “about to turn it in.”
+The letter reveals an insecure and terror-stricken writer who must always confront the possibility, just as a “book is almost over” (The Devil), that he is the “world’s worst” author, with “no talent at all.”
+He can’t imagine “anybody ever” reading his book, but is certain that soon, “either it, or I” will be forced to “leave this house.”
+Clearly a symptom of what William Styron called the “schizoid wrenching” of Baldwin’s writing process, these thoughts on authorship reveal someone who was never fully secure in his talent, who approached every writing task as a terrifying challenge, and for whom every completed project became an occasion for crippling self-doubt.
+The section of the letter devoted to The Devil ends, however, with an uncharacteristic affirmation in which Baldwin acknowledges that even though the book is not “like anything” he has done before and “I just don’t know,” his lover Philippe thinks it “very good.”
+The book was written inside the studio whose external view I include below; it consisted of the workroom and the writer’s living quarters, a suite of three rooms, and a bathroom.
+Baldwin liked to take breaks to read or edit on the patio just in front.

-I am very grateful that Hutchinson told me the Chez Baldwin stories that David left with her, as well as some of those they made together in that house as a couple whose symbolic wedding was commemorated in one of David’s collages that hung on the living room wall.
-Her openness and generosity were a badly needed gift at a time when I felt that the project I undertook was impossible to execute, with no real access to Baldwin’s archives or papers, and no writing site that I could research in the United States.
-AfterAfter this rather emotional tour of the house that summer, we sat at James’s welcome table under an arbor.
-That specific piece of furniture, and the one in the living room were the actual objects that, besides an old hymn and the Turkish parties with friends in the 1960’s, inspired the writer to title his last play The Welcome Table.
-While in the lush garden, we wore Jimmy’s “guest straw sun hats.” that Jill picked up from the hooks by the side door; Jill explained that such as these they were a necessity in the Provençal climate, and that we ought to wear them to honor Jimmy.
-Bathed in dappled sunlight, , surrounded by the breathtaking views, of the area, with the ancient crumbling house looming behind, we may have
+After this rather emotional first tour of the house that summer, Jill and I sat together at James’s welcome table under an arbor.
+(This specific piece of furniture, along with the one in the living room, were the actual objects that, besides an old hymn and the Turkish parties with friends in the 1960’s, inspired the title of Baldwin’s last play, The Welcome Table).
+While seated here in the lush garden, we wore Jimmy’s “guest hats.”
+After removing them from a hook by the side door, Jill explained that straw hats such as these were a necessity in the Provençal sun, and that we ought to wear them to honor Jimmy.
+Bathed in dappled sunlight, surrounded by the area’s breathtaking views, and with the ancient crumbling house just behind us, we must have resembled a scene in some 19th century impressionist painting.

 Fig. The Living room with the other welcome table.